 ↓ Identification of the materials used for the manufacturing of the buttons and dating

 Source of the information at the bottom of the page

-These buttons initially stem from a haberdashery shop in Montpelier (France) that closed in 1944.
+These buttons initially stem from a haberdashery shop in Toulon (France) that closed in 1944.
 The stock was then bought up by the Mamiboutons Company, Noortje Bergmans: she kept a shop in the Gard department in France, and she also was present on markets and online through an e-shop open until recently.
 She sold her stock to us in 2014 and the buttons are now available at materiotek-mercerie in La Chaux-de-Fonds, Switzerland.

 All these buttons were manufactured in France.
 Except for some they were produced in small series, which is no more the case today.
 Either because the materials are no longer available (for example the composition of plastics changed or was abandoned), or because the techniques of manufacture changed.

 Buttons with buttonholes first appeared during the 12th century.
 They replaced "fasteners", a kind of hook.
 At that time, buttons were rich decorations made from silver, gold and beads, and they were worn by rich people.

 In some cases the name of the manufacturer (or of the supplier) is known because the buttons were still in their original boxes:

 - Haute mode de Paris